- Current Human Rights Activism Examples

 A Cuban-American activist and gun control advocate became widely recognized after giving a speech in response to the Stoneman Douglas High School shooting on Valentine’s Day 2018 in Parkland, Florida.

-An American journalist who works as a legal analyst on CBS News’ “.
-She is best known as the host of Court TV’s former reality-documentary series, “C.S.I.: Crime Scene Investigation” and its spin-off show, “which have been the two highest-rated shows in their time slots for the past seven years across all cable networks since 2005.
+Nancy Grace is an American journalist who works as a legal analyst on C.B.S.
+News’ “.
+She is best known as the host of Court T.V.’s former reality-documentary series, “C.S.I.: Crime Scene Investigation” and its spin-off show, “which have been the two highest-rated shows in their time slots for the past seven years across all cable networks since 2005.

 From the youngest self-made billionaire to an Emmy award-winning actress, here are a few current human rights activists we’ve highlighted that you should know.
 If you’re looking for more information about any of these people or other advocates like them, feel free to reach out and contact us!